rednblkx/iptv_ro/README.md

 ## Notes

-Note for ARM based systems: the node-libcurl is not available for ARM
+Note for ARM based systems: node-libcurl binary not available, npm will build it from source

 Note for Libreelec users: the login for antena & digi not working for now because libreelec lacks libcurl dev package